orittt/Secret-Manager-formerly-AAM/Dual Account Script/README.md

 | ConfigFileFullPath     | The full path of the configuration file, including file name (Policy-DualAccount-Creation.json).
 Make sure you have write permissions to this folder.                        | No       | Full file path   | Script location  |

 **Note:**
-You can view Dual Account creation script's progress and failures in the Console and in the Log file (Log-DualAccount.log).
+You can view Dual Account creation script's progress and failures in the Console and in the Log file (by default named Log-DualAccount.log).

 ### Step 3 - Test your dual account pair
 - In PVWA > Accounts > Accounts Details, select your dual account pair.